Software-Improvement-Group/sigridci/faq.md

 ### What is my system name?

 You will find the system name in the url of the monitor in Sigrid.
 The structure is https://sigrid-says.com/customer/systemname/-/maintainability

+### How to get a token and account?

+Please send and email to support@softwareimprovementgroup.com and mention your name, your company and the system name(s) that you need a token for.
+We will send the account via mail and the token via sms.

 ### Where can I find more information about your metrics?